 |Fix 3.
 Reformat the Partition||Run EaseUS Partition Master again and select the partition and click"Format"...Full steps|

 |Fix 4.
 Disable System Protection||Right-click on This PC/Computer and choose "Properties" and then click "System Protection"...Full steps|

 |Fix 5.
 Delete Hibernate File||Go to Start menu, type cmd and right-click on the results "Command Prompt" and...Full steps|

 |Fix 6.
 Contact the Manufacturers||If your missing space is far more than 7% disk space, you should contact the manufacturers...Full steps|

 What Takes Up the Missing Space - 6 Causes

 What if the windows lose too much space on a hard drive, PS3 hard drive, XBOX 360 and portable hard drive?
-To find out the missing storage on the hard disk drive or SSD, we need to first figure out what occupies the missing space.
+To find out the missing storage on the hard disk drive or SSD, we need first to figure out what is taking up space on my SSD.
 In general, there about 6 situations that cause windows missing space on the hard drive.

 1. Hard Disk Manufacturers Does not Give Capacity They Promise